HbbTV-Association/ReferenceApplication/README.md

 # Reference Video Application

 ## Reference application for online video streaming.
 This application is implemented to be a reference video catalogue and player application for DASH content on HbbTV 1.5 and 2.0.1 devices, with various DRM and subtitle tests.

+Application prowides test cases and test material done with tools included in [tools]
+- DASH Clear content ACV / HEVC
+- DRM (Playready, Marlin, Clearkey)
+- Out-of-Band Subtitles
+- Inband subtitles
+- Inband CueData

-	The software is under continuous development.
+The software is under continuous development and lisenced with MIT Lisence.
 Issues can be reported here in github or you may send email to hbbtv_refapp@sofiadigital.com for any problems or questions

 ### Usage:

-A) Test latest version of the application at http://meridian.sofiadigital.fi/tvportal/referenceapp/
+>A) Test latest version of the application at http://meridian.sofiadigital.fi/tvportal/referenceapp/

-B) Download source code from git repository to your server and add your own content to configuration
+>B) Download source code from git repository to your server and add your own content to configuration

-C) Contribute

-Video player classes api documentation available here: http://meridian.sofiadigital.fi/tvportal/referenceapp/doc/
+>C) Video player classes api documentation available here: http://meridian.sofiadigital.fi/tvportal/referenceapp/doc/

 ### Components and modules:

-General main application to be used for all HbbTV 1.5 or 2.0.1 devices and browsers.
+General catalogue application to be used for all HbbTV 1.5 or 2.0.1 devices and browsers.
 Application tries to determine HbbTV version of the device and use the preferred player.

 	src/catalogue/index.php